Written By: (Yasharah Mirza Junior Consultant, Integrations Framework)

 In this blog, we will be using MQ pub/sub-broker.

-When working with MQ pub/sub-broker, we need to know few basic terms.
+When working with MQ pub/sub-broker, we need to know a few basic terms.

 Topic: A named resource to which messages are sent by publishers.